TheOdinProject/curriculum/ruby_programming/files_and_serialization/project_event_manager.md

 * Require the ERB library

-First we need tell Ruby that we want it to load the ERB library.
+First we need to tell Ruby that we want it to load the ERB library.
 This is done through the `require` method which accepts a parameter of the functionality to load.